 After a brief contract at Accenture, I spent three years as an instructional designer for Performance Learning Systems, developing online graduate courses for K-12 teachers.
 This was a great opportunity with a lot of variety.
 It also was one of those positions that crossed some traditional boundaries: I was in higher education, but for profit; I created fully online courses, but I created them for teachers with physical classrooms.

-Now that I have all that experience under my belt, I have decided it’s time to step out on my own.
-I started Syniad Learning in August, 2011, and am doing freelance instructional design, development, and technology projects for multiple clients.
+Now that I have all that experience under my belt, I decided it’s time to step out on my own.
+I started Syniad Learning in August 2011.
+I am doing freelance instructional design, development, and LMS consulting projects for multiple clients.

 What about outside of work?